Portraits of The Verge

-On a hot, sticky day last August, we were invited to the offices of SB Nation on 5th Avenue in Manhattan, to shoot a complete set of portraits of Joshua Topolsky and the entire team behind one of the most eagerly anticipated consumer technology web sites to launch to date: The Verge.
+On a hot, sticky day in August 2011, we were invited to the offices of SB Nation on 5th Avenue in Manhattan, to shoot a complete set of portraits of Joshua Topolsky and the entire team behind one of the most eagerly anticipated consumer technology web sites to launch to date: The Verge.

 With the brand new painted logos as the main focal points, the office was turned into a makeshift studio and photo portrait set.
 The props were sensational – vintage technical gadgets of all shapes an sizes, including a mint condition Apple Newton and some truly huge mobile phones.
 The choices for wardrobe were eclectic in the extreme – think MadMen meets Wired – and everyone managed to come up with their own individual look, even if that look was to look like they didn’t have a look.

 Retouching: The New Cruelty